sriharan04/ActivityTracker/README.md

 User are fetched from an backend API.
 Then they are display in a list format.
 It includes basci pagination for group of Users.
-When a particualr user is clicked a calender is open.
+When a particualr user is clicked a calender is opened.
-It provides the period of activities ofthe current user.
+It provides the period of activities of the current user.
 The peroid of activities are fetched from Backend API.
 Search option is also provided to find a particular user.
 This application only supports desktop and ipad.

 <h1>Live Application URL</h1>
 https://throttle-activity-tracker.herokuapp.com/
-This URL has the application deployed in

 <h1>Prerequisites</h1>
 Install Node JS